Raymond Reddington: Final revelations

 In season nine, following Liz’s death, Harold Cooper reunites the task force and searches for Reddington, finding him in Cuba living with his bodyguard Weecha and healer Mierce.
 Although he remains emotionally affected, Reddington reengages with the task force after Dembe is endangered.
 Initially, Cooper denies Reddington access to Liz's daughter Agnes, prompting tension between them, though they later reach a mutual understanding.

 In the episode "Dr. Roberta Sand, Ph.D.," Agnes recounts a statement from Liz indicating that she had read the letter revealing Reddington's true identity.
 This prompts Reddington to investigate further.
 He confirms fingerprints on the letter and reviews surveillance, noting a photograph of Dembe and Liz hours before her death.
 After initially suspecting Dembe of compromising Liz's safety, new information reveals that the attack was orchestrated by another party.

 In "Boukman Baptiste," it is shown that Reddington had temporarily disappeared after the events of season eight, leaving his criminal enterprise in disarray.
 Dembe assumed control of the organization before becoming an FBI agent.
 Encouraged by Marvin Gerard, Reddington decides to return and restore his criminal operations.

 In "Raymond Reddington: Good Night", hunted by the FBI again and growing increasingly ill, Red visits a villa in Spain to perform one last personal mission before allowing a bull to maul him to death so as to go out on his own terms.
 Ressler discovers Red's body shortly thereafter, while Dembe reflects that with Red, it was never about the end of the story, but the adventure on which he brought everyone, and how Red had worked so hard to protect everyone from the worst of the worst criminals.

+After the show end it was revealed by several staff members that Raymond Reddington was in fact Katarina Rostova.